 BIOS flashback is a handy feature that allows you to update the BIOS without needing a CPU installed (all you need is access to another desktop/laptop and a USB drive), but keep in mind this feature is named slightly differently based on the manufacturer (eg on Gigabyte motherboards it's called Q-Flash Plus).
 See those two articles I just linked for full details as they explain absolutely everything you need to know.

-As we move further into 2021, having BIOS flashback will become less and less important as the chances of getting a B550/X570 with an older BIOS version becomes near zero.
+As the B550 and X570 platforms mature further, having BIOS flashback will become less and less important as the chances of getting a B550/X570 with an older BIOS version becomes near zero.
 Sure, the chances are probably quite slim right this second too (hard to gauge so that's as accurate as I can be in my wording), but it definitely can and does still happen, and if you receive a board that's not been updated AND you buy a board that doesn't have BIOS flashback, you will need to update the BIOS using one of the following methods:

 Related: B550 vs X570 Differences Decoded